-Part of me is scared to tell, but the better part of me wants to trust we’re finally here, in the Brave New World, where women (yes, men, too, and not just movie stars) can break their silence about sexual assault, even decades old, without fear of being shamed or, worse, not being believed.
-I want to trust this bold new #MeToo climate but don’t quite, because I have a secret so tough to tell, a secret that still, for me, carries shame.
+But part of me is scared to tell, but the better part of me wants to trust we’re finally here, in the Brave New World, where women (yes, men, too, and not just movie stars) can break their silence about sexual assault, even decades old, without fear of being shamed or, worse, not being believed.
+I want to trust this bold new climate years after #MeToo encouraged us all, but don’t quite, because I have a secret so tough to tell, a secret that still, for me, carries shame.
 As a former journalist, I was great at telling other people’s stories, just never my own.

 The Casting Couch—Even Outside Hollywood